-This module is designed to build on the previous Subject Studies modules from Year 1 and Year 2.
-Associate Teachers will be given the opportunity to develop innovative planning and teaching skills when undertaking planning and delivery of a unit of which will allow them to develop innovative practice.
+**This module is designed to build on the previous Subject Studies modules from Year 1 and Year 2.
+Associate Teachers will be given the opportunity to develop innovative planning and teaching skills when undertaking planning of an educational visit and the planning and delivery of a unit of work in schools. which will allow them to develop innovative practice.
 Associate Teachers will work closely with their schools and priorities from the school development plan, with school colleagues and, University tutors to engage children in meaningful learning activity.
-Within this module Associate Teacher competence in the Welsh Language will aslo be developed and assessed leading to the development of a personal action plan for the first year in teaching.

-• Analysis and critical reflection on pedagogy and models of cross curricular learning;
+• Analysis and critical reflection on pedagogical models (including outdoor learning) ;

-• Critical analysis of models of cross curricular teaching and learning;
+• Critical analysis of models of cross curricular teaching and learning through themes;

 • Critical analysis of key components - skills, pedagogy, attitudes, knowledge and processes;